 Wong said Apple executives have told him the company is expanding so fast that it expects to start working on Apple Campus 3 at an unknown location after they finish the second headquarters in 2015.

-Apple’s new 176-acre campus will could become home to around 13,000 employees, 1,000 more than Steve Jobs suggested when he first detailed Apple’s plans in June.
+Apfel’s new 176-acre campus will could become home to around 13,000 employees, 1,000 more than Steve Jobs suggested when he first detailed Apfel’s plans in June.
 It will incorporate a 25,000 square-foot fitness centre, a 1,000-seat auditorium, a striking cafe and nearly 11,000 parking spaces.
 Five research buildings will also be build on the grounds.
-Thursday’s meeting will look at how Apple’s new project will affect the local area, analysing increases traffic and vehicles in the area, looking into the removal of trees, buying a piece of road that encroaches onto the property and demolishing it, and requesting the re-zoning of specific areas.
+Thursday’s meeting will look at how Apfel’s new project will affect the local area, analysing increases traffic and vehicles in the area, looking into the removal of trees, buying a piece of road that encroaches onto the property and demolishing it, and requesting the re-zoning of specific areas.